-

 There are 16.1 million disabled people in the UK1.
 In other words, 24% of the population has a physical or mental impairment that negatively affects their abilities to perform their daily activities.1

 Accessibility is about catering for everyone, not just those with physical impairments.
-Lots of disabilities are ‘invisible’ – only 8% of disabled consumers are wheelchair users7, while 80% have hidden impairments8.
+Lots of disabilities are ‘invisible’ – only 8% of disabled consumers are wheelchair users6, while 80% have hidden impairments7.
 While it’s not always easy to support guests with disabilities you can’t see – such as autism or cognitive impairments – much more can be done to improve their experience, such as providing a sensory space for those who may need it.

 Room for improvement

-According to a recent survey, 71% of customers say the hospitality and leisure industry isn’t paying enough attention to accessibility – and 53% say they won’t return to a venue if disabled access is difficult.3 Another report shows that 74% of participants have experienced a disappointing trip or had to change their plans due to poor accessibility.4
+According to a recent survey, 71% of customers say the hospitality and leisure industry isn’t paying enough attention to accessibility – and 53% say they won’t return to a venue if disabled access is difficult.3

 Being as accessible and inclusive as possible means your hospitality and leisure business will be better placed to unlock the value of the purple pound – and help to improve the customer experience for everyone.